 Which Vaping Nicotine Level Is Best For You?

 For new vape users, vaping nicotine levels can be confusing.
-After finally deciding on a great e-liquid that seems like it fits your flavor profile, now you have to decide what nicotine level you will vape at.
+After finally deciding on a great vape juice that seems like it fits your flavor profile, now you have to decide what nicotine level you will vape at.
 Although smokers rarely ever know the nicotine levels in cigarettes, when it comes to vaping, nic levels are important.
-If you are wondering “what strength of e liquid should I use” or “how much nicotine should I vape”, then the following post is for you!
-We will explore the most available e-liquid nicotine options to help you decide which level is best for you!
+If you are wondering “what strength of vape juice should I use” or “how much nicotine should I vape”, then the following post is for you!
+We will explore the most available vape juice nicotine options to help you decide which level is best for you!